Like most SEOs, you probably have a rough idea of how to track organic keyword conversions in Google Analytics.

 Apart from Keyword Hero, there are a few alternative methods to view keyword conversions.

 Find out keywords conversions from Google Ads

 Once you navigate to search queries on GA you can download all of your keywords to Excel and then match them with keywords from another source.

 Google Ads can now provide organic click data, and therefore can be used to find out keyword conversions.

 This data may seem the same as the data from Google Search Console, but it isn’t.
 In fact, by using Ads to compare keyword conversions to the organic traffic data that you get from GSC, you can drive down the cost per click on future ad campaigns.

 I talk about using a Vlookup function to match keywords from Google Ads in our guide to long-tail keywords.

-How to track organic keyword conversions with Google Analytics
+How to see keyword conversions in Google Analytics

 Despite the increased encryption of search data, there are still several effective ways to reclaim (not provided) and (not set) keywords in Google Analytics, which you will need to do before you can effectively track conversion keywords.

 We’ve tried most of the alternative approaches to unlock keywords in Google Analytics and weren’t satisfied with the results.